Hakeemog/regtech/README.md

 ## Additional Information
 Scaling: The EKS cluster is set up with autoscaling enabled via the Cluster Autoscaler module.
+Horizontal Pod Autoscaling (HPA) is also set up in the deployment config

 # Security Measures (Deliverable 3)
 1. Private and Public Subnets